kelsey-steven-ada/js-mastermind/README.md

 ### Wave 4: Statistics
 We also want to track statistics over multiple rounds and display those statistics at the end of each round.

-To aid us in this, implement `get_win_percentage` which has the following properties:
+To aid us in this, implement `getWinPercentage` which has the following properties:
 - Has two parameters
     - `wins`, which is an integer representing the number of games the user has won
     - `plays`, which is an integer representing the total number of rounds the user has played in the session